Ankush2107/Airline-Backend-System-Using-Microservices/readme.md

-# Welcome to Flight Service
+# Welcome to Flights Service

 ## Project setup
 - clone the project on your local.